helenaazv/Newsletter-Sign-Up-Form/README.md

 ## Overview
-This is my solution to the Newsletter sign-up form with success message challenge
+This is my solution to the "Newsletter sign-up form with a success message" challenge from [Front](https://www.frontendmentor.io/)

 Users will be able to: